OR-Dept-Environmental-Quality/dflowR/README.md

 `R` = Return period in years

-`period.start` = Optional.
-The date defining the start of the calculation period.
+`year.start` = Optional.
+The year defining the start of the calculation period.
-				 Should be in character format "yyyy-mm-dd".
+				Should be in integer format yyyy.
 If not specified the default will be the minimum date in x.

-`period.end` = 	Optional.
-The date defining the end of the calculation period.
+`year.end` = 	Optional.
+The year defining the end of the calculation period.
-				Should be in character format "yyyy-mm-dd".
+				Should be in integer format yyyy.
 If not specified the default will be the maximum date in x.

 `wy.start` = Optional.
 The water year beginning date (excluding year).
 The date